Rose Troche: Personal life

 Troche is a lesbian.
 She met and started a relationship with Guinevere Turner in the early 1990s.
 They began to work on a film based on their own experiences and their friends in the Chicago lesbian community, which they originally titled "Ely and Max," but was changed to Go Fish.
 By 1993, Troche and Turner ended their relationship and Troche moved to New York where she wrote several scripts.
 Rose Troche says mixing business and romance on a lesbian film set can be a recipe for disaster.
 Turner and Troche detail how their breakup during the middle of Go Fish's production was not only difficult for them personally but also trying for their cast and crew, who felt compromised by the fighting couple's palpable tension on the set.
-Troche lived in London from 1997 to 1999, until she returned to United States to direct The Safety of Objects (2001).
+Troche lived in London from 1997 to 1999, until she returned to the United States to direct The Safety of Objects (2001).

 To make sure she would not forget the film's lesson, she had "remember that this life is short" tattooed on the inside of her left wrist, in Spanish, as she was writing the script.